Securrency-OSS/mirai/docs/docs/basics/actions.md

 ### Parser

-MiraiAction parser is an extension on MiraiAction which has an `onCall` method that takes build context.
+MiraiAction parser is an extension on MiraiAction model which has an `onCall` method that takes a build context as a parameter.
+This method handles user requirements based on the type of action.
+It takes use of [MiraiNavigator](https://github.com/Securrency-OSS/mirai/blob/main/packages/mirai/lib/src/navigation/mirai_navigator.dart) for the navigation and [MiraiNetwork](https://github.com/Securrency-OSS/mirai/blob/main/packages/mirai/lib/src/network/mirai_network.dart) for the network calls.

 ```
  Future<dynamic>? onCall(BuildContext context) async { ... }